montex/TMDL-Framework/README.md

-# TMDL Framework (aka ModelSpartiti)
+# TAME: TemplAte Modeling Environment

 ## About

-This project implements the TMDL Framework, an approach to simplify the specification of complex performability models.
+This project implements the **TMDL Framework**, an approach to simplify the specification of complex performability models.

 ## Contributing